Working after graduation

 Post-graduation work permit

-The Post-Graduation Work Permit (PGWPP) allows students who have graduated from a participating Canadian post-secondary institution to gain valuable Canadian work experience.
-Skilled Canadian work experience gained through the PGWPP helps graduates qualify for permanent residence in Canada through the Canadian Experience Class.
+The Post-Graduation Work Permit Program (PGWPP) allows students who have graduated from an eligible Canadian post-secondary institution to gain valuable Canadian work experience.
+Skilled Canadian work experience gained through the PGWPP helps graduates qualify for permanent residence in Canada through Express Entry.

-Learn more about the Post-Graduation Work Permit at Immigration, Refugees and Citizenship Canada’s website.
+Learn more about the Post Graduate Work Permit at Immigration, Refugees and Citizenship Canada’s website.

-Learn more about the Canadian Experience Class at Immigration, Refugees and Citizenship Canada’s website.
+Learn more about Express Entry at Immigration, Refugees and Citizenship Canada’s website.

 Provincial Nominee Program